ZiRO-Bot/Z3R0/README.md

 - [**Improved**] Temporary ban/mute using the new `Timer` ext
 - [**Improved**] Guild data will countdown up to 30 days before deleting when the bot leave the guild instead of instantly deleting the data
 - [**Improved**] Prefixes now separated to custom and built-in/default (bot mention and `>` by default)
+- [**Changed**] Split greeting, now its possible to have farewell and welcome message in separate channel

 ### Overhaul Plan